Packerson/Upload_Images_Api/README.md

 # Upload_Images_Api

 Django rest framework application which allows users to upload their images.
-Depending on the tier, the user will get a link to images.
+Depending on the tier, after updating an image, the user will get a link to their image,a link to a thumbnail and expiring link.
 Additional tiers can also be added by admin in the admin panel.
-After updating an image, the user will get a link to their image and a link to a thumbnail, depending on the tier.

 Here is the DockerHub link: https://hub.docker.com/r/packerson/upload_images_api_web <br>
 Here is the GitHub link: https://github.com/Packerson/Upload_Images_Api